Mark Harris (North Carolina politician): Religion

 Harris has described Islam as "dangerous" and the work of Satan.
 In 2014, he claimed that Islam was taking over the world, including the United States.
+According to Media Matters, Harris signed a statement which declared that "terrorist entities are not aberrations of Islam, they are the very essence of it."

 In 2011, Harris said in a sermon at First Baptist Charlotte that there would never be peace between Jews and Muslims unless they convert to Christianity.

 During the 2018 campaign, American Bridge 21st Century, a Democratic super PAC that conducts opposition research, brought attention to a 2013 sermon that Harris had given where he questioned whether it was the "healthiest pursuit" for women to prioritize their careers and independence over their biblical "core calling".

-Social issues
+Harris is a believer in Young Earth creationism.

+Abortion

 Harris opposed the Supreme Court's ruling in Roe v.
 Wade which prohibited bans on abortion.
 He has stated that the Affordable Care Act has made healthcare more costly for businesses.

+LGBTQ rights

+Harris has called upon wives to be submissive to their husbands and has said he believes homosexuality is a choice.
+At a rally in 2015, Harris criticized "moral decay" in the United States, saying "We have watched in one generation where homosexuality was once criminalized to now we see the criminalization of Christianity."
 Harris led supporters of North Carolina Amendment 1, which banned same-sex marriage in North Carolina in 2012.
 The amendment was found to be unconstitutional by a federal court in 2014, and prohibitions on same-sex marriage were found to be unconstitutional by the Supreme Court's Obergefell v.
 Hodges decision in 2015.
 After the Supreme Court ruling, Harris said, "one of the most devastating blows to the American way of life has been the breakdown of the family unit.
 A marriage consists of one man and one woman.
 The Supreme Court, in a 5–4 decision, decided otherwise."

 Harris campaigned for the Public Facilities Privacy & Security Act (commonly known as the "bathroom bill") in North Carolina in 2016, which stated that in government buildings, individuals (such as students at state-operated schools) may only use restrooms and changing facilities that correspond to the sex identified on their birth certificate.
 The bill sparked a widespread backlash and boycott, including by major U.S. firms.
 Amid the backlash, Harris adamantly argued against repealing the bill.
 The bill was eventually repealed and replaced with House Bill 142 on March 30, 2017.

+Prior to his election to congress, Harris organized a church grassroots operation on behalf of the social conservative evangelical Family Research Council.
+Harris has promoted Family Research Council material that endorsed conversion therapy for gays and lesbians.

+Electoral history

 Personal life

-Harris and his wife Beth have three children and six grandchildren.
+Harris and his wife Beth have three children and ten grandchildren.

-In January 2019, Harris was reported to have falsely set off a fire alarm, allegedly to avoid news media.
+In January 2019, Harris was reported to have set off a fire alarm when leaving a building, allegedly to avoid news media.
 Harris explained his actions by stating that he was rushing to catch a sports game.